selked/scrivenR/README.md

 Unlike the first two functions, this one has multiple arguments.

 -   **`x`:** A character vector of file names in your working directory
 -   **`include_timing`:** An option to specify whether you want line-by-line timestamps recorded in your output.
-This is set to `FALSE` by default.
+This is set to 'FALSE' by default.
 -   **`internal_convert`:** An option to indicate whether your audio files were converted with functions internal to this package.
-This will take the `originalFileName_converted` re-naming format into account when filtering files in your directory for the transcription pipeline and is set to `TRUE` by default.
+This will take the 'originalFileName_converted' re-naming format into account when filtering files in your directory for the transcription pipeline and is set to 'TRUE' by default.
 -   **`model_path`:** A character string of the path to your locally stored Whisper acoustic model.
-This argument is required and should look like `"C:/username/whispermodel/ggml-base.en.bin"`, but with your own directory- and model-specific information.
+This argument is required and should look like "C:/username/whispermodel/ggml-base.en.bin", but with your own directory- and model-specific information.
 -   **`all_cores`:** An option to indicate whether you want to utilize all of your CPU cores in parallel processing of the transcriptions.
-This is set to `FALSE` by default, wherein only half of your available cores will be used.
-If set to `TRUE`, parallel processing will include all CPU cores.
+This is set to 'FALSE' by default, wherein only half of your available cores will be used.
+If set to 'TRUE', parallel processing will include all CPU cores.
 I've found using all available cores to be pretty manageable, but note that it can slow some other things down while it's running.

 **Example:**
 ```{r, eval=FALSE}